Bianca Ingrosso: Podcast

 In 2017, Ingrosso and Alice Stenlöf debut their podcast' Alice & Bianca – Har du sagt A får du säga B which lasted until August 2019.

-She presented an episode of Sommar i P1 broadcast on Sveriges Radio in 2018, were she spoke about her life.
+She presented an episode of Sommar i P1 broadcast on Sveriges Radio in 2018, where she spoke about her life.

 Award

 Ingrosso and her mother Pernilla won the TV personality award at Kristallen 2018.

+Caia Cosmetics

+Caia Cosmetics is a beauty brand and e-commerce company founded by Bianca Ingrosso, Vanessa Lindblad, Jesper Matsch and Mikael Snabb.
+It has been very successful since start, but lately been involved in controrversy around toxic makeup.

 Personal life

-Bianca Ingrosso is the daughter of Pernilla Wahlgren and Emilio Ingrosso, the granddaughter of Christina Schollin and Hans Wahlgren, niece of Charlotte Perrelli, and a cousin of Sebastian Ingrosso.
+Bianca Ingrosso is the daughter of Pernilla Wahlgren and Emilio Ingrosso, the sister of Benjamin Ingrosso, the granddaughter of Christina Schollin and Hans Wahlgren, niece of Charlotte Perrelli, and a cousin of Sebastian Ingrosso.